sureshbabukannan/SparkifyBlog/ReadMe.md

-# Why do listeners hangup headphones over Sparikfy?
+# Why do listeners hangup headphones over Sparkify?

 ![Dropping the headphone the customers could move on](/SparkifyBlog/Drophead_phone.jpg "Dropping the headphone the customers could move on")